Military rule in Myanmar: Introduction

 by field officers.
 In order to settle the situation, U Nu invited the military to form a caretaker government.

-In 1958-60, the caretaker government under General Ne Win was formed.
+In 1958–60, the caretaker government under General Ne Win was formed.
 The caretaker government initially appeared to be interested in building a competent state.
 It reduced corruption, improved bureaucratic efficiency, and managed to deal with the pocket armies.
 The military junta announced to hold an election in 1960.

 After the election in 1960, U Nu's party formed a civilian government.
-But the civilian government under U Nu could not solve and improve the situation, and rather threatened the national integration of the country, leading to the coup on March 2, 1962 under General Ne Win.
+But the civilian government under U Nu could not solve and improve the situation, and rather threatened the national integration of the country, leading to the coup on March 2, 1962, under General Ne Win.
 The main reasons for the coup were a mix of political infighting, policy gridlock, multiple insurgencies on a massive scale, and a declining economy.
 After the coup, the military government arrested members of the government, suspended the constitution, and appointed a Union Revolutionary Council (RC) to govern Myanmar by decree.

 1962 to 2011

 The coup on 2 March 1962 led to the end of democratic form of government and the beginning of direct military rule in Myanmar up to 1974.
-During the period of military rule under General Ne Win, the country was shaped into one-party socialist state under the army led party called as Burma Socialist Programme Party (BSPP) till 1988.
+During the period of military rule under General Ne Win, the country was shaped into one-party socialist state under the army led party called as Burma Socialist Programme Party (BSPP) until 1988.
 And the year from 1962 to 1988, can be marked as the era of Ne Win.
-The period from 1962-1988 can be divided into two phases.
-The first phase is the period of direct military rule from 1962-1974 and Constitutional Dictatorship phase from 1974 to 1988.
+The period from 1962 to 1988 can be divided into two phases.
+The first phase is the period of direct military rule from 1962 to 1974 and Constitutional Dictatorship phase from 1974 to 1988.

 In 2011, the military junta was officially dissolved, following a 2010 general election, and a nominally civilian government was installed.